idimitriadis0/TranslateOnLinux/docs/index.md

 - Linguistic/grammar checking (LanguageTool)
 - Dictionaries (mono and multilingual) in StarDict and Lingvo DSL formats (although GoldenDict might be a better external alternative, see Dictionaries section)
 - Machine translation (Google Translate, Microsoft Translator, DeepL, Apertium, Yandex, MyMemory, IBM Watson, etc.)
-- More than 30 supported file formats
+- More than 50 supported file formats (with the Okapi plugin)
 - Public API for plugins: Additional file formats (Okapi), Local machine translation (Apertium)
 - Running scripts written in Groovy and JavaScript, further extending its capabilities (example: a script offers an extensive QA feature)
 - Multiword auto-completion from glossary entries, abbreviation list, history completion and history prediction